G-Boronad/Arduino-air-quality-analyser/readme.md

 ![](flows.jpg)

 - Then result on realtime dashboard.
-I use this dashboard to display data in classroom for may student.
+I use this dashboard to display data in classroom with my students.

 ![](Dashboard.jpg)